Equip Super and TelstraSuper have signed a binding Heads of Agreement and agreed to proceed with a ‘merger of equals’ between the two funds.

 title image

-Take a look at our Fund performance, recent market activity and the economic outlook.
+Watch videos of past Fund performance, market activity and economic outlook.

 PDF 814695 KB